particle-iot/rgb-pixel-clock/README.md

 <img src="images/photon.JPG" width="300">
 <img src="images/electron.JPG" width="300">

-NOTE: The Electron is longer than the shield board and some of its pins will "dangle" beyond the edged.
+*NOTE*: The Electron is longer than the shield board and some of its pins will "dangle" beyond the edged.
 This is normal:

 <img src="images/Electronside.JPG" width="300">